pixelfederation/ubuntu-base/README.md

 # - Ubuntu Base Container -

-Ubuntu base container packaged with logstah-forwarder, supervisord and several useful scripts intended to be used with containers based off of it.
+Ubuntu base container packaged with logstash-forwarder, supervisord and several useful scripts intended to be used with containers based off of it.

 ##### Version Information:
 * **Container Release:** 1.0.0